asepasdar/apidoc/README.md

 	- [Supported formats](#supported-formats)

 ## General Overview
 Connectivity is an amazing thing, by now we're all used the instant connectivity that puts the world at our fingertips from desktop or devices.
-We can purchase, post, pin, and pick anything, anywhere, _but how does it happen? how does data get from here to there? how do different devices and applications connect with each other?_ The unsung hero of our connected world is **_Application Programming Interface_** or **_API_**
+We can purchase, post, pin, and pick anything, anywhere, _but how does it happen? how does data get from here to there? how do different devices and applications connect with each other?_ The unsung hero of our connected world is **_API_**.

+API stands for application programming interface, which is a mechanism that allows the interaction between two applications using a set of rules.
+The interaction between applications refers to when one application wants to access data that another application holds or send the data to the said application.
+It can also be when one application is requesting services from another application.

+There are several API, but 2 you should to know are :
+- **Operating System API**, an API can specify the interface between an application and the operating system.
+For example your application can access machine capabilities only through this interface.
+One of benefit is different physical hardware can provide the same interface through this interface / Operating System API.
+- **Web Service API**
+	- SOAP (Simple Object Access Protocol): This is a protocol that uses XML as a format to transfer data.
+Its main function is to define the structure of the messages and method of communication.
+It also uses WSDL, or Web Services Definition Language, in a machine-readable document to publish a definition of its interface.

+	- XML-RPC: This is a protocol that uses a specific XML format to transfer data compared to SOAP that uses a proprietary XML format.
+It is also older than SOAP.
+XML-RPC uses minimum bandwidth and is much simpler than SOAP.
+Example

 >**TODO**: jelaskan apa itu API, macam - macamnya (Restful API, SOAP API, dll)